ietf-tapswg/api-drafts/draft-ietf-taps-interface.md

 ## Passive Open: Listen {#listen}

-Passive open is the Action of waiting for Connections from remote Endpoints, commonly used by servers in client-server interactions.
+Passive open is the Action of waiting for Connections from Remote Endpoints, commonly used by servers in client-server interactions.
 Passive open is supported by this interface through the Listen Action and returns a Listener object: